ENGLIT 217-4001 Mythology

 Mode: In person

-Travel around the world and across time as we explore the history of literature from its earliest beginnings through the early modern period.
-We will read stories of desperate quests, perilous journeys, tumultuous relationships, supernatural forces, and brave heroes.
-We will explore how texts build on the past and imagine the future to create the characters and plots that have shaped our world.
-We will study a range of texts from different times and cultures, focusing specifically on those texts that travel outside their specific national or historical setting into a larger cultural context, to see how different works influence each other and how they work together to reflect and shape human history.
+Journey through time and space as Literary History II explores the history of world literature from the early modern period to the present.
+We will read a range of texts from different times and cultures, focusing specifically on those texts that travel outside their specific national or historical setting into a larger cultural context.
+We will look at how different works influence each other and how they work together to reflect and shape human history.

 Mode: In person